Aggregate (data warehouse): Complexity

 Having aggregates and atomic data increases the complexity of the dimensional model.
 This complexity should be transparent to the users of the data warehouse, thus when a request is made, the data warehouse should return data from the table with the correct grain.
 So when requests to the data warehouse are made, aggregate navigator functionality should be implemented, to help determine the correct table with the correct grain.

 The number of possible aggregations is determined by every possible combination of dimension granularities.
 Since it would produce a lot of overhead to build all possible aggregations, it is a good idea to choose a subset of tables on which to make aggregations.
 The best way to choose this subset and decide which aggregations to build is to monitor queries and design aggregations to match query patterns.

-Aggregate navigaton
+Aggregate navigation

 Having aggregate data in the dimensional model makes the environment more complex.
 To make this extra complexity transparent to the user, functionality known as aggregate navigation is used to query the dimensional and fact tables with the correct grain level.
 The aggregate navigation essentially examines the query to see if it can be answered using a smaller, aggregate table.

 Implementations of aggregate navigators can be found in a range of technologies: